-The amendments of IAS 41 "Agriculture" are to remove the requirement of using pre-tax cash flows when measuring the fair value. - B. The Group assessed that the above standards and interpretations caused no significant impact on the Group's financial position and financial performance.
+"Agriculture" are to remove the requirement of using pre-tax cash flows when measuring the fair value.

+B. The Group assessed that the above standards and interpretations caused no significant impact on the Group's financial position and financial performance.

-- (2) Effect of new and amended IFRSs endorsed by the FSC and not yet adopted: None. - (3) Effect of IFRSs issued by the IASB and not yet endorsed by the FSC: - A.Below are new standards and amendments issued by the IASB but not yet included in the new, amended and revised standards and interpretations of IFRSs endorsed by the FSC:
+- (2) Effect of new and amended IFRSs endorsed by the FSC and not yet adopted: - A. New, amended, and revised standards and interpretations of IFRSs endorsed by the FSC effective for application in 2023 are as follows:

-New standards, interpretations, and amendments
+New standards,